rrhodeswebdev/parcel-classifier/README.md

 One assumption that I made around the data is that coordinates for a Floodzone or Parcel will always contain four coordinates.
 If there was the opportunity for more coordinates, I would adjust the code accordingly.
 I based this on the two examples in the assessment description.

 I also assumed that I didn't need to provide any visual confirmation of the analysis to the user in the terminal.
-If I were to apply this same tool in a real-world situation, I would include nice feedback as the tool is analyzing the file that the user submitted.
-For example, instead of just returning error messages for file parsing, I would also include success messaging.
+If I were to apply this same tool in a real-world situation, I would include feedback while the tool is analyzing the file that the user submitted.
+For example, instead of just returning error messages for file parsing, I would also include success messaging at each step.

-I broke out the logic into two separate files, one for file parsing logic and the other for geospatial analysis to keep concerns separated.
+I broke out the logic into two separate files, one for file parsing logic and the other for geospatial analysis logic to keep concerns separated.
 These are in the `utils` directory, alongside the corresponding tests for each file.

 All of the types are included in a type index file.
 I like to centralize my types as much as possible.